Cluckhead/Bang/README.md

 *   **`duration_comparison_details_page.html`:** Side-by-side chart comparison for a single security (Duration).
 *   **`spread_duration_comparison_page.html`:** Comparison summary table for Spread Duration.
 *   **`spread_duration_comparison_details_page.html`:** Side-by-side chart comparison for a single security (Spread Duration).
+*   **`curve_summary.html`:** Displays a summary table of the yield curve inconsistency checks for the latest date across all currencies.
+*   **`curve_details.html`:** Shows a line chart of the yield curve for a specific currency and provides a date selector to view historical curves.
+Includes JavaScript for Chart.js rendering.
 ```